-A) Accept all persons who self-identified as being a member of any of the minority groups identified on the pre-registration form.

-B) Calculate the percentage of pre-registrants who self-identified as being a member of any of the minority groups identified on the pre-registration form (Q2-Q7).
+- A) Accept all persons who self-identified as being a member of any of the minority groups identified on the pre-registration form. - B) Calculate the percentage of pre-registrants who self-identified as being a member of any of the minority groups on the pre-registration form (Q2-Q7).
 Accept, at a minimum, the same percentage of participants as pre-registrants in these groups.

-We found that Option A would be impossible to implement given the number of pre-registrants who self-identified as being a member of any of the minority groups identified on the pre-registration form.
+We found that Option A would be impossible to implement given the number of pre-registrants who self-identified as being a member of any of the minority groups listed on the pre-registration form.
 170 people identified as having a gender identity that is minoritized in astronomy (Q3), which is, alone, more than the number of people we could admit through the selection process.
-155 people answered "yes" to any of Q2, Q4, Q5, and Q6 (not including gender minority).
+155 people answered "yes" to any of Q2, Q4, Q5, and Q6 (i.e., not including gender minority).
 Of these 155 people, 70% identify as being in an early career stage.
-Due to the limitations previously mentioned on financial support of early-career participants, admitting each of these people would not be possible.
+Due to the limitations previously mentioned on financial support of early-career participants, admitting all of these people would not be possible.
 However, even if we had opted to use a flat registration fee, choosing these 155 people without considering Q1, Q3, or Q8 would also be arbitrarily exclusive.

 To evaluate Option B, we first compared the diversity of the pre-registrant pool to that of the US population.
 The percentages of minority persons represented in each of the groups that we identified are larger than the reported percentages of these same groups in the US population.
 That being said, we recognize that several of the identities can be invisible and that the recorded numbers for the US population are not accurate.
-Therefore, lacking any obvious independent criteria for representation, we determined that the applicant pool itself would be a good indicator of what our target fractions should be.
-We felt that Option B provided the better opportunity to maximize representation across all of the groups that we identified.
+Therefore, lacking any obvious independent criteria for representation, we determined that the applicant pool itself would be a good indicator of what our target fractions should be